MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.md

  What’s the best order to present this information for maximum impact?
  ```

 You can also refine your presentation through iteration.
-For example, you might ask Copilot to focus on specific areas for improvement:
+For example, you could ask Copilot to focus on specific areas for improvement:

  ```text
  Give me specific examples from this presentation on how I can improve it for better engagement.